Paradigm4/finance/README.md

 # Basic financial time series SciDB examples

+This note describes basic time series operation in SciDB using simple examples from finance.
+You can follow along with your own SciDB deployment by copying and pasting all the examples.

 ## Equity trade data examples

 This section covers efficiently loading data into SciDB from delimited text